Having trouble getting an order fill?

 Entering the order at Mid-Price

-Not a guaranteed price
+Mid-price is not a guaranteed price

 Mid-price is a theoretical price used for price discovery.
 Just imagine you are selling a car for $20,000 and someone bids $15,000.
 Chances are you are going to say no, but will you sell it at the mid-price at $17,500?
 Maybe?
 Maybe not?
 The same logic applies to trading.
 Generally, wide bid-ask spreads are less likely to fill at the mid-price.
 If you are curious about the mid-price calculation, then here is the formula: